99-devops/99devops_web/content/posts/k8s_authorisation_authentication.md

 ```

 ## Preparing kubeconfig for the user
-Create a copy of your kubeconfig file and remove everything except the top 17 lines and add users data.
+* Create a copy of your kubeconfig file and remove everything except the top 17 lines and add users data.
 Create a kubeconfig file for user and send it to them along with the key and crt file.

-* make sure the certificate and key file location are properly defined.
+NOTE: make sure the certificate and key file location are properly defined.

 Example: